 You can watch out-of-market preseason games live on NFL Game Pass.
 You’ll have to watch all other NFL games on demand after they air.

 Unless, of course, you live outside of the US.
 If you’re an expat or international fan, you can stream all games live with NFL Game Pass.

 How soon are games available on NFL Game Pass?

 Games are available on NFL Game Pass immediately after they air.

 How much is NFL Game Pass a month?

-NFL Game Pass costs $99 per season, or you can pay monthly installments until the entirety of your bill is paid.
+NFL Game Pass costs $99.00 per season, or you can pay monthly installments of $29.99 until the full bill is paid.

 How can I watch all NFL games?